SPARC-FAIR-Codeathon/QuiltedTutorials/README.md

 ## <center>Mapping 2D **SPARC** data points to a 3D scaffold: a tutorial</center>

-#### The tutorials and everything is available at here, if the website is no longer operational, the instructions that follow will
+#### The tutorials and everything is available at [here](wix.website), if the website is no longer operational, the instructions that follow will work identically.

 ## **Table of Content**
  1. [**About**](#About)
  2. [**Dependencies**](#Dependencies)